rewbs/sd-parseq/README.md

 * 🎉 You no longer need to use a branch of the A1111 Deforum extension.
 Parseq integration is now avialable in the official release. 🎉*

+### Version 0.1.4

+* If you sign in at the top right (only Google sign-in supported for now, raise a feature request if this is too limiting), you can now easily create a sharable URL for your parseq doc from the `Share...` dialog.
+* Also if you sign in, you can upload the rendered output to a URL.
+With the latest version of the A1111 extension, you can refer to this URL in the Parseq manifest textbox, so you don't have to keep copying the full JSON data back and forth.
+* Sparklines are now clickable, so you can show/hide data more easily.
+* A simple Parseq document "Browser" is accessible from the `Load...` dialog that lets you see all the docs and versions in your local storage a bit more easily.

 ### Version 0.1.0

 * Parseq script mode is now deprecated, and Deforum integration mode is the default.
 I will no longer develop the Parseq script for a1111, focussing instead on making Parseq play well with the Deforum extension for a1111.
 The Parseq script was destined to only ever be an inferior version of the Deforum extension.
 If you need to work with the legacy parseq script variables, you can try here: https://sd-parseq.web.app/legacy .